awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

 1. On the **Step 6: Configure Security Group** page, leave the **Create a new security group** option selected\.

-   A default SSH role will be configured for Amazon EC2 instances running Amazon Linux, Ubuntu Server, or RHEL\.
-A default RDP role will be configured for Amazon EC2 instances running Windows Server\.
+   A default SSH role is configured for Amazon EC2 instances running Amazon Linux, Ubuntu Server, or RHEL\.
+A default RDP role is configured for Amazon EC2 instances running Windows Server\.

 1. If you want to open the HTTP port, choose the **Add Rule** button, and from the **Type** drop\-down list, choose **HTTP**\.
 Accept the default **Source** value of **Anywhere 0\.0\.0\.0/0**, and then choose **Review and Launch**\.
 **Note**